Kon-Tiki expedition

+Overview

 The Kon-Tiki expedition was funded by private loans, along with donations of equipment from the United States Army.
 Heyerdahl and a small team went to Peru, where, with the help of dockyard facilities provided by the Peruvian authorities, they constructed the raft out of balsa logs and other native materials in an indigenous style as recorded in illustrations by Spanish conquistadores.
 The trip began on April 28, 1947.
 Heyerdahl and five companions sailed the raft for 101 days over 6,900 km (4,300 miles) across the Pacific Ocean before smashing into a reef at Raroia in the Tuamotus on August 7, 1947.
 The crew made successful landfall and all returned safely.

-Heyerdahl believed that a sun-worshiping blond/red-haired and blue-eyed Caucasian people (who he called the "Tiki people") from South America could have reached Polynesia during pre-Columbian times by drifting with the wind directions.
+Heyerdahl believed that a sun-worshiping blond/red-haired and blue-eyed Caucasian people (whom he called the "Tiki people") from South America could have reached Polynesia during pre-Columbian times by drifting with the wind directions.
 His aim in mounting the Kon-Tiki expedition was to show, by using only the materials and technologies available to those people at the time, that there were no technical reasons to prevent them from having done so.
 Although the expedition carried some modern equipment, such as a radio, watches, charts, sextant, and metal knives, Heyerdahl argued they were incidental to the purpose of proving that the raft itself could make the journey.

-Heyerdahl's full hypothesis that a white race reached Polynesia before the Polynesian people is overwhelmingly rejected by research, even before the expedition.
+Heyerdahl's full hypothesis that a white race reached Polynesia before the Polynesian people has been overwhelmingly rejected by research, even before the expedition.
 Heyerdahl also did not believe in the western origins of Polynesians, who he believed were too primitive to sail against the wind and currents.
 Archaeological, linguistic, cultural, and genetic evidence supports a western origin for Polynesians, from Island Southeast Asia, using sophisticated multihull sailing technologies and navigation techniques during the Austronesian expansion.
 Although there is putative evidence of Polynesian contact with South America, it is more likely for Polynesians (who were already long-distance voyagers) to have been the ones to reach South America than the other way around.

 Thor Heyerdahl's book about his experience became a bestseller.
 It was published in Norwegian in 1948 as The Kon-Tiki Expedition: By Raft Across the South Seas, later reprinted as Kon-Tiki: Across the Pacific in a Raft.
 It appeared with great success in English in 1950, also in many other languages.
 A documentary motion picture about the expedition, also called Kon-Tiki, was produced from a write-up and expansion of the crew's filmstrip notes and won an Academy Award in 1951.
 It was directed by Heyerdahl and edited by Olle Nordemar.
 The voyage was also chronicled in the documentary TV-series The Kon-Tiki Man: The Life and Adventures of Thor Heyerdahl, directed by Bengt Jonson.

 The original Kon-Tiki raft is now on display in the Kon-Tiki Museum at Bygdøy in Oslo.